Claude Code

 Introduction & Setup

 Claude Code is Anthropic’s terminal-based AI coding assistant that integrates directly into your development environment.
 Unlike other AI tools, it operates through your terminal and can perform real file operations, git commands, and project-wide changes.
+It also offers IDE integrations for VS Code and JetBrains IDEs.

 Installation